ever-co/ever-gauzy/README.md

 Gauzy™ Platform - **Open-Source Business Management Platform** focused on **Fairness** and **Transparency** for freelancers, modern agencies, studios and in-house teams.

+You are welcome to check more information about the platform at our official website - **<https://ever.co/features-gauzy-platform>**.

 Gauzy Platform includes multiple ERP/CRM features, usually available in the _accounting_, _human resources_, _invoicing_, _time management_ and _project management_ software:

 -   Dashboard (provides overview of different metrics, such as company income / expenses, employees bonuses, etc.)